Money laundering charge added to FedEx drug case

 The deaths were included in a new indictment filed late Thursday against FedEx that adds money laundering to a list of charges the company is facing over allegations it knowingly shipped illegal prescription drugs from two online pharmacies.

 The Memphis, Tennessee-based shipping giant is not charged with any of the deaths.
+No executives have been named in the indictment.
+The company faces a $1.6 billion fine if found guilty.

 The three money laundering charges allege the online pharmacies paid their FedEx bills with money obtained illegally.